What is the difference between prepaid funerals, funeral bonds and funeral insurance?

-Three products exist for Australians who want to pay for their funeral before they die: prepaid funeral plans, funeral bonds, and funeral insurance.
+Three products exist for Australians who want to pay for their funeral before they pass away: prepaid funeral plans, funeral bonds, and funeral insurance.
 They sound similar but work differently, cost differently, and carry very different levels of risk.

 Consumer bodies including ASIC MoneySmart, CHOICE and the Consumer Action Law Centre have warned that one of these three (funeral insurance) is often not in the consumer's interest.
 Each product is set out below: what it does, what it costs, who it tends to suit, and where the traps are.